Stichting-AllianceBlock-Foundation/lmaas-liquidity-staker/README.md

 **Percentage Calculator**
 This contract provides еasier and more precise calculations of perentages.

+**TestERC20**
+Contract used only in tests, for easily deploying ERC20 tokens.

+**RolesManager**
+Contract that would serve as a role manger, creating, removing, granting and revoking roles.

 ## sdk directory
 *Please do not audit this one, not used in the project*